 Cloud services can undoubtedly increase the potential of businesses of all sizes.
-CEOs are tirelessly trying to find out which type of the cloud computing model can be a real game changer for their business, without putting data at the risk of loss, since this can happen even to the most reliable service providers.
+CEOs are tirelessly trying to find out which type of cloud computing model can be a real game-changer for their business, without putting data at the risk of loss, since this can happen even to the most reliable service providers.
 However, although cloud computing has been in the IT industry for almost 20 years, the debates over the technology continue.

 This article covers key things to know about the private cloud, which is the most secure and reliable option for businesses wishing to harness the power of cloud computing.
 Firstly, we’ll take a glance at three existing types of clouds.
-Then we’re going to describe major benefits of private cloud computing.
+Then we’re going to describe the major benefits of private cloud computing.
 To make the picture complete for you, we will also shed some light on its main disadvantages.
 Read on to get a bird’s-eye view of private cloud computing and make well-balanced business decisions.

-What You Need to Know before Adopting a Private Cloud
+What You Need to Know Before Adopting a Private Cloud

-Although a private cloud is No. 1 option to us and we recommend it to the vast majority of our clients, it is more because of the specifics of our client base — 80% of them are banking, finance, or FinTech businesses.
+Although a private cloud is the No. 1 option to us and we recommend it to the vast majority of our clients, it is more because of the specifics of our client base — 80% of them are banking, finance, or FinTech businesses.
 Like any other tech, in addition to a wide range of benefits, private cloud computing has its cons which affect the selection of a specific cloud-computing model at each specific enterprise.

 However, the cloud solution that we recommend may not be an option for you.
 For instance, some businesses can satisfy their needs using a quite cheap public cloud, unlike those who are involved in processing sensitive data and certainly need an expensive private solution that provides enhanced data security services.
 Thus, before you grab the most costly cloud, let’s go through the list of all the cloud options out there.